Cozy Peach Kitchen

 Overhead view of white square casserole dish filled with stuffed shells.

-The vegan stuffed shells are filled with herby tofu ricotta that comes together in just 5 minutes.
+The stuffed shells are filled with herby tofu ricotta that comes together in just 5 minutes.
 We're also adding spinach, mushrooms, and garlic for extra flavor and to make a more satisfying meal.

 Labeled ingredients.